 If you have time, you might want to walk a little further to Galerie Vivienne, one of the most attractive covered passages in Paris.

-Now, you’ll want to leave your next destination early enough to give you a few hours of daylight there because there’s plenty to see in Montmartre.
+Now, you should check the time that the sunsets on your dates, because you’ll want to leave your next destination early enough to give you a few hours of daylight there.
+After all, there’s plenty to see in Montmartre!
 To get there, take the Metro from Pyramide to Anvers, changing trains at Madeleine and Pigalle, which should take about 20-25 minutes.